chriscareycode/nagiostv-react/README.md

 your Apache install to add CORS headers there, or to run a simple Node.js server or Apache config that will proxy the request and add the CORS headers and auth.
 Reach out to me if you want help here, I will add instructions and sample code for this at some point.

+You can also enable "Demo Mode" by changing the URL to `http://localhost:3000/?demo=true`

 Development - Committing your changes to this project
 ------------
 - Fork the project